humairshoukat/Search-GPT/README.md

 # Install the requirements
 $ pip install -r requirements.txt

-# Create an .env file by using example.env file from the project files
+# Create a .env file by using example.env file from the project files

 # Run the app
 $ streamlit run app.py